chemistrying/LibraryStockTaking/README.md

 # libraryInventoryCheck

-Features of the program:
+Features of the program:<br/>
-  -Provides formatting to input to reduce inputting time
+* Provides formatting to input to reduce inputting time